 The Company leases equipment, and motor vehicles.
 Contracts are made for periods up to 6 years and may include extension options as described further below.
-The Company's leases pertain to equipment and motor vehicles, and are typically made for periods of up to 6 years.

 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.